Heart Reef, located in Hardy Reef. Photo: Jumbo Aerial Photography. © Commonwealth of Australia (GBRMPA)

 UNESCO’s List of World Heritage in Danger is designed to inform the international community of conditions that threaten the very characteristics for which a property was inscribed on the World Heritage List, and to encourage corrective action.

 In July 2021, the World Heritage Committee rejected by consensus a recommendation to inscribe the Great Barrier Reef on the List of World Heritage in Danger.
 The World Heritage Committee instead asked Australia to submit an updated report on the conservation status of the Reef (a previous report was submitted on 1 December 2019) and invite an expert monitoring mission to visit the Reef and assess its conservation status.

 Australia submitted an updated State Party Report on the State of Conservation of the Great Barrier Reef on 1 February 2022, which identified that the Outstanding Universal Value of the Reef remains intact.

 The monitoring mission took place from 21-30 March 2022.
 It provided two experts from UNESCO and the IUCN the opportunity to review the outstanding work of reef communities, reef managers, marine scientists, and First Nations people in protecting the Great Barrier Reef.

 The report from the expert mission is one of many inputs that will inform the World Heritage Committee’s decision on the status of the Reef.
-The World Heritage Committee is scheduled to assess the Reef at their next meeting (the dates and location for the 45th session are yet to be confirmed).
+The World Heritage Committee is scheduled to assess the Reef at their next meeting.

 Report of the Reactive Monitoring Mission